Iceland cultural and wilderness small group tour

 One of the highlights of our Iceland cultural and wilderness tour is a visit to UNESCO World Heritage listed Thingvellir National Park, part of Iceland's Golden Circle.
 We also enjoy a bird-watching cruise among the picturesque Breidafjordur Islands.
 In addition, we have the opportunity to meet the locals in many towns and hamlets, and savour many Icelandic delicacies.

 Our Iceland cultural and wilderness tour is designed for the mature couple or single traveller interested in discovering the many facets of Iceland.
-As such, the tour is fully escorted, with local guides providing deep insights into the history, culture, geomorphology, and wildlife of this remote country.
+As such, the tour is fully escorted, with local guides providing deep insights into the history, culture, including the Vikings, geomorphology, and wildlife of this remote country.
 You can start expanding your knowledge by reading our country profile on Iceland or articles about why Iceland is the best place in the world to be a woman, and what can we learn about happiness from Iceland.

 As an extension to the Iceland Small Group Tour, Odyssey offers a tour to Greenland, under the name Discover Greenland.